chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

 ``:purge``
    Purge a package.
 This action typically removes the configuration files as well as the package.

-``:reconfig``
-   Reconfigure a package.
-This action requires a response file.

 ``:remove``
    Remove a package.